 - Cut off the spoke just above the existing hole on one end only.
-Then, redrill a new hole centred the same distance from the new end of the spoke as the other spokes.
+Then, redrill a new hole centred the same distance from the new end of the spoke.
 This will likely produce a good fit. - 2.
 If the IDS is still too tight, remove another spoke and repeat the above steps. - 3.
 These two spokes are in the opposite position.